XiaoyiHan6/Simple-CV-Pytorch-master/README.md

 ### PS

-Now, I'm training MobieNet v3 model.
-Besides, I'd like to add ShuffleNet and EfficientNet classification models.
+I'd like to add classification(ShuffleNet, EfficientNet), object detection, semantic segmentation models.
 Next, I will modify this project architecture that I will split 'models'(directory) into classification networks and detection networks.
 And for 'tools'(directory), I'm going to add '.yaml' files.

 ## references